Single-particle limit of a topological edge state in a locally resonant band gap: Results

 \subsection{Band gap characterization and switching}

-We now analyze the band structure to understand wave propagation and detail the mechanism for switching the band gap type [Fig.~\ref{fig:intro}(b)].
-We first establish how to distinguish BrGs from LRGs and then demonstrate how their identities can be interchanged.

-To facilitate a systematic parameter study, we introduce a dimerization parameter $\delta$ and a constant stiffness scale $K$, parametrizing the alternating couplings as:
+We now analyze the band structure to understand wave propagation in our system and detail the mechanism for switching the band gap type [Fig.~\ref{fig:intro}(b)].
+To facilitate a systematic parameter study, we introduce a dimerization parameter $\delta$, treated as a static structural parameter, and a constant stiffness scale $K$ to define the physical alternating stiffnesses as

 with $K>0$ and $\delta\in(-1,1)$.
 This isolates $\delta$ as the primary control parameter: positive $\delta$ corresponds to weaker intracell coupling relative to intercell coupling, and vice versa.
 We further introduce non-dimensional quantities to express our results in universal form: stiffness ratio $\kappa_3 = k_3/(2K)$; characteristic frequency $\omega_{\text{mid}} = \sqrt{2K/M}$ (the mid-gap frequency of the unit cell without local resonators at $\delta = 0$); normalized resonator frequency $\Omega_r = \omega_r/\omega_{\text{mid}}$; and normalized frequency $\Omega = \omega/\omega_{\text{mid}}$, such that $\Omega^2 = \omega^2 M/(2K)$.